123m321/whatsappChatText/README.md

 # whatsappChatText
-Checking whether you (or the other person) uses words that you don't use in a converstation.
+Checking whether you (or the other person) uses unique words that you don't use in a converstation.

 Use: